-\section{Basic Kernels, Composed Kernels and Their Feature Maps}
+\section{Basic kernels, composed kernels and their feature maps}

 Graph kernels, in particular those supporting user-specified kernels for annotations, typically employ closure properties.
 This allows to decompose graphs into parts that are eventually the annotated vertices and edges.
 The graph kernel then is composed of base kernels applied to the annotations and annotated substructures, respectively.

-We first consider the feature maps of basic kernels and then review closure properties of kernels and discuss how to obtain their feature maps.
-Some of the basic results on the construction of feature maps and their detailed proof can be found in the text book by \citet{Shawe-Taylor2004}.
-Going beyond that, we discuss the sparsity of the obtained feature vectors in detail, which has an essential impact on efficiency in practice.
+We first consider the explicit feature maps of basic kernels and then review closure properties of kernels and discuss how to obtain their explicit feature maps.
 The results are summarized in Table~\ref{tab:closure-map}.
-As we will see in Section~\ref{sec:maps:dirac} a large number of components of feature vectors may be---and in practice often is---zero.
-This is exploited by sparse data structures for vectors and matrices, cf.\@ Section~\ref{sec:kernel-computation:maps}.
+This forms the basis for the systematic construction of explicit feature maps of graph kernels according to their composition of base kernels later in Section~\ref{sec:graph_maps}.

+Some of the basic results on the construction of feature maps and their detailed proofs can be found in the text book by \citet{Shawe-Taylor2004}.
+Going beyond that, we discuss the sparsity of the obtained feature vectors in detail.
+This has an essential impact on the efficiency in practice, when sparse data structures are used and a large number of the components of a feature vector is zero.
 Indeed the running times we observed experimentally in Section~\ref{sec:evaluation} can only be explained taking the sparsity into account.

-\subsection{Dirac and Binary Kernels}
+\subsection{Dirac and binary kernels}